Urbine/PostWizardX3/docs/source/troubleshooting.rst

 .. attention::
    * **What exactly could go wrong with web automation scripts?**

-   Loading a webdriver instance has some overhead associated to it, from locating the browser binaries to setting up configuration options and dedicated profiles for each object.
+   Loading a webdriver instance has some overhead associated with it, from locating the browser binaries to setting up configuration options and dedicated profiles for each object.
 It is possible that a browser instance can delay its starting point for flow execution, which does not have to do with the way scripts are developed as delays occur before any steps are executed.